diazrenata/ecospecter/README.md

 # ecospecter
 Clustering-derived approach to analyzing ecological size spectra.
+An alternative to the counting ghosts strategy.